Model Alliance

 The Model Alliance is a New York–based advocacy group focused on research and policy for models and others employed in the fashion industry.
 Founded in February 2012 by model Sara Ziff along with support from others models, the Model Alliance is a 501(c)(3) nonprofit organization.
+The organization advocates for workplace protections, stronger regulation of model management companies, protections for child models, and measures addressing harassment and abuse in the fashion industry.

 Advocacy

 In addition to providing a discreet grievance reporting service, the Model Alliance advocates for the enforcement of existing child labor and contract laws, promotes equal opportunity and fosters a culture of accountability in the fashion industry.

 Models who have served on the Model Alliance's Advisory Board include Coco Rocha, Milla Jovovich, Shalom Harlow, and Karen Elson.

 In June 2013, the Model Alliance announced that New York State Senators Jeffrey Klein and Diane Savino had proposed legislation that would afford child models the same protections as all other child performers working in New York.

 In October 2013, the Model Alliance announced that Governor Andrew M. Cuomo signed the child model bill (A.7787/S.5486) into law in New York State.
 In November 2013, the child model law was enacted and affords child models the same protections as other child performers working in New York State.

 In February 2017, the Model Alliance released a study in which 81.5% of models reported having an underweight body mass index.

-In May 2018, the Model Alliance published an open letter launching the RESPECT Program to protect models and their colleagues from sexual abuses in the fashion industry.
-Signed and supported by many of the world’s top models.